 - 3. Petitions of Cities of Agoura Hills, et al., SBE Case No. 469672 (Nov.
 14, 2012) - a.
 The SBE concluded that a seller's permit may be issued to a "buying company" provided it satisfies the general requirement that the permit be issued for a place of business where the entity engages in business as a seller of tangible personal property. - b.
 The SBE also concluded that where sales of tangible personal property were delivered from the taxpayer's California warehouses, the local sales tax was properly allocated to those locations. - 4.
 City of Palmdale v.
 SBE, 206 Cal.
 App.
-4th 329 (2012) - a.
-In a local sales/use tax collection case, the Court issued a scathing rebuke of the SBE's procedures in local tax matters and refused to allow a settlement by the parties. - b.
-The Court stated that "[t]his appeal deserves particular attention because, according to the judgment, the Board displayed repeated lack of concern for the statutory and constitutional procedures that restrict its decision-making authority." - E. Class Action Lawsuits for Improper Collection of Sales and Use Tax - 1.
+4th 329 (2012) - c.
+In a local sales/use tax collection case, the Court issued a scathing rebuke of the SBE's procedures in local tax matters and refused to allow a settlement by the parties. - d.
+The Court stated that "[t]his appeal deserves particular attention because, according to the judgment, the Board displayed repeated lack of concern for the statutory and constitutional procedures that restrict its decision-making authority." - D. Class Action Lawsuits for Improper Collection of Sales and Use Tax - 1.
 Loeffler v.
-Target Corp., 173 Cal.
-App.
-4th 1229 (2009) - a.
+Target Corp., 58 Cal.
+4th 1081 (2014) - a.
 Court of Appeal held that consumers are barred by the California Constitution and state laws from asserting class action claims against retailers for alleged improper collection of sales tax. - b.
 On May 1, 2014, the California Supreme Court affirmed. - 2.
 Yabsley v.
 Cingular Wireless, 176 Cal.
 App.
 4th 1156 (2009) - a.
 Court of Appeal affirmed a judgment dismissing an action against a cellular service provider for charging sales tax on the full sale price of a cellular phone even though the phone was sold for half price when purchased with a service plan. - b.
 On July 9, 2014, the California Supreme Court dismissed review and remanded to Court of Appeal in light of Loeffler decision above.

-F. SBE Regulations

-1. Regulation 1502.
+- E. SBE Regulations - 1.
+Regulation 1502. - a.

-- a.
 Effective July 1, 2014, Regulation 1502 was amended to clarify that sales tax applies to 50 percent of the lump-sum charge for optional maintenance contracts that include a backup copy of a prewritten program recorded on tangible storage media. - b.
-The 50 percent charge also applies to such contracts even if paired with a nontaxable electronic download and load-and-leave transaction

-2. Proposed Regulation 1525.4
+The 50-percent charge also applies to such contracts even if paired with a nontaxable electronic download and load-and-leave transaction. - 2.
+Proposed Regulation 1525.4 - a.

-- a.
 On July 17, 2014, the SBE held a public hearing on a proposed regulation relating to exempt qualified purchasers of manufacturing or R&D equipment under the new sales tax exemption, effective July 1, 2014 (see Section II.C.3 above). - b.
-On August 14, 2014, the proposed regulation was submitted to the Office of Administrative Law for approval.

-3. Regulation 1705

-a.
+On September 25, 2014, the regulation became effective. - c.
+On July 21, 2015, California Taxpayers Association filed a petition pursuant to Government Code § 11340.6, requesting the SBE amend Regulation 1525.4 to add language clarifying that taxpayers may substantiate the useful life qualification of RTC § 6377.1 by reference to warranties, maintenance agreements or industry replacement standards.
+The SBE granted the petition. - d.
+On September 25, 2015, the SBE proposed to adopt amendments to clarify that taxpayers may substantiate the useful life of otherwise qualified tangible personal property using a warranty, service contract, or industry practice. - e.
+The SBE will conduct a public hearing on November 17-19, 2015. - 3.
+Regulation 1705 - a.
 Effective July 1, 2014, Regulation 1705 was amended to extend relief from liability to persons who reasonably relied on written advice of the SBE that was provided in a prior audit of a related person.